Case study

 - • Back-end engineer (contract)

-Without a live system, the company would have had nothing concrete to show at the conference.
+Without a live system, the company would not have had a real workflow to show at the conference or to learn from with beta users.

 System built